Last year, our Christmas tree came down on December 26. Technically, it came down a day earlier due to a tree malfunction, but we’ll get back to that.

 “I celebrate Christmas and Thanksgiving until my birthday on the 19th of January and I always make them leave my decorations up ’till after my birthday, cause I am still celebrating.”

-But for others, there’s a more practical reason … they celebrate Christmas on January 6-7.
+But for others, there’s a more practical reason.
+Some celebrate Christmas on January 6th or 7th.
+This is known as Old Christmas.

-The idea of Old Christmas lingers in some mountain families – as well as Eastern Orthodox religions – that celebrate Christmas on January 7.
+The idea of Old Christmas lingers in some mountain families and Eastern Orthodox religions that celebrate Christmas on January 7.

-The tradition, which many of the immigrants from Great Britain to the Appalachian mountains brought with them, is called Old Christmas.
+The tradition, that many of the immigrants from Great Britain to the Appalachian mountains brought with them, is called Old Christmas.
+Sometimes it is referred to as Twelfth Night (the 12th day of Christmas).

-That mountain practice has mostly died out, but many families recognize the old and new dates as a way to celebrate their past.
+That mountain practice has mostly been phased out, but many families recognize the old and new dates as a way to celebrate their past.

-At the time, Old Christmas was widely celebrated in the mountains, the day was January 6 which also happened to be Epiphany – or the day the wise men arrived at the manger.
+At the time, Old Christmas was widely celebrated in the mountains, the day was January 6 which also happened to be Epiphany – Christian feast day – or the day the wise men arrived at the manger in Bethlehem with their gifts of gold, frankincense and myrrh for baby Jesus.

-Today, the continuing issue with the Julian Calendar has pushed Old Christmas to the 7th while Epiphany, or the 12th day of Christmas, remains on the 6th for many people.
+Today, the continuing issue with the Julian Calendar has pushed Old Christmas to the 7th while Epiphany, or the end of the twelve days of Christmas, remains on the 6th for many people.

 However, even that date is fluid according to culture and custom and whether you count the first day of Christmas as December 25 or December 26.

-Whenever the date, there are many who believe that you should take your Christmas tree and holiday decor down on January 7.
+Whenever the date, there are some Christians who believe that you should take your Christmas tree and holiday decor down on January 7.
+This officially marks the end of Christmas.

 Is it bad luck to take your Christmas tree down early?